Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks

 \subsection{Datasets and Target Models}

-\textbf{Dataset.} We use the MNIST, GTSRB, CIFAR-10, and CIFAR-100 datasets.
-All the prior studies have only evaluated their algorithms using at most three datasets except \wmexp~\cite{namba:asiaccs:2019}, which used four.
-To keep aligned with the research that used the most datasets, we use these four widely adopted datasets of various sizes for extensive evaluation.
+\textbf{Dataset.} We use the MNIST, GTSRB, CIFAR-10, TinyImageNet, and CIFAR-100 datasets.
+All the prior studies have only evaluated their algorithms using at most four datasets.
+We use these five widely adopted datasets of various sizes for extensive evaluation.

-\textbf{DNN models.} For MNIST, we prepared LeNet-5 models~\cite{lecun:mnist:1998} and EfficientNetV2S models~\cite{tan:icml:2021}.
+\textbf{DNN models.} For MNIST and TinyImageNet, we prepared LeNet-5 models~\cite{lecun:mnist:1998} and EfficientNetV2S models~\cite{tan:icml:2021}.
 For the remaining datasets, we implemented ResNet-56 models~\cite{he:cvpr:2016}.
-However, we employed ResNet-18 for all four datasets to evaluate \wmpassport in the same setup as provided by the authors (recall \S\ref{s:impl}).
-Note that these models have been widely adopted in previous studies~\cite{ guo:iccad:2018, fan:nips:2019, adi:usec:2018, namba:asiaccs:2019, li:acsac:2019}.
-Both the LeNet and ResNet models show outstanding performance; therefore, they are highly likely to be deployed in real-world cases, rendering them good target models for watermark implantation.
+However, we employed ResNet-18 for all five datasets to evaluate \wmpassport and \wmentangled in the same setup as provided by the authors (recall \S\ref{s:impl}).
+Note that these models have been widely adopted in previous studies~\cite{ guo:iccad:2018, fan:nips:2019, adi:usec:2018, namba:asiaccs:2019, li:acsac:2019}. \sooelnote{why three, not four?} Since these three models show outstanding performance, they are highly likely to be deployed in real-world cases, rendering them good target models for watermark implantation.